martavoi/go-sched/README.md

 # go-sched

-A lightweight, concurrent job scheduler library for Go that efficiently processes background tasks using goroutines with graceful shutdown support.
+A lightweight, concurrent job scheduler library for Go that efficiently processes background tasks using goroutines with fault-tolerant storage operations and graceful shutdown support.

 ## Features